-Presented as Day 2 of our Selling to Government program, BPTR (Day 2) follows on from Maximising Government Engagement (Day 1).
+Presented as Day 2 of our Selling to Government program, BPTBR (Day 2) follows on from Maximising Government Engagement (Day 1).
 Attendees can opt to book either Day 1 or Day 2 but by booking both, attendees’ will leverage their sales effectiveness through the reinforcement of key concepts.

 What do attendees think?